Mobile app comparison: American Express vs. Chase

 The bottom line

 In line with their premium card offerings, both American Express and Chase offer premium mobile apps to suit your spending needs.
 If you value having all your budgeting and tracking tools in one place, Chase may be a better fit for you.
-If you value the customer service-oriented focus of American Express and frequent airport lounges, you may find the Amex app a better match.
+But if you value the customer service-focus of Amex’s app and frequent airport lounges, you may find the Amex app a better match.

-If you have a card from both issuers, each app experience is worth the download.
-If you’re still on the fence between choosing a credit card, though, you may want to factor the app features into your decision.
+For anyone who has a card from both issuers, each app experience is worth the download.
+If you’re still on the fence about choosing a credit card, though, you may want to factor the app features into your decision.